OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-143.md

 ## Psalm 143:2

-> And do not enter into judgment with Your servant,
+> And do not bring Your servant to trial,
-> For no person living is righteous in Your sight.
+> For no one alive is righteous before You.

 ## Psalm 143:3

-> For the enemy has persecuted my soul;
+> For the enemy has pursued my soul;
-> He has crushed my life to the ground;
+> He has brought my life low to the ground;
-> He has made me dwell in dark places, like those who have long been dead.
+> He has made me dwell in darkness, like those long deceased.

 ## Psalm 143:4

-> Therefore my spirit feels weak within me;
+> Therefore my spirit is faint within me;
-> My heart is appalled within me.
+> My heart is dismayed within me.

 ## Psalm 143:5